 Throughout a match, the hockey player must have his muscles ready for different load intensities.
 There will be times when they have to make medium efforts, others when they will at a maximum and a third at rest.

 For all this, a hockey player’s muscles must be strong to withstand these overexertions and, additionally, have a quick recovery.
-Precisely both benefits are provided by electrostimulation treatments such as those performed with our Wiemspro vests.
+Precisely both benefits are provided by electrostimulation treatments such as those performed with our Wiemspro suits.

 On the one hand, as we explained before, the impulses from the suit reach the player’s deepest muscle fibers, stimulating the strength of the muscle in its entirety.
 And, on the other, they improve their elasticity and power.
 And all this results in a more developed musculature suitable for playing hockey.